Thorny merger talks loom for Portugal's BPI, BCP banks

-LISBON, June 19 (Reuters) - Angolan investor Isabel dos Santos saw off Caixabank’s bid for Portugal’s second-largest listed lender Banco BPI, in which both are major shareholders.
+LISBON (Reuters) - Angolan investor Isabel dos Santos saw off Caixabank’s (CABK.MC) bid for Portugal’s second-largest listed lender Banco BPI (BBPI.LS), in which both are major shareholders.
 Her alternative proposal to merge BPI with its rival Millennium BCP could prove harder to achieve.

 Analysts say talks will most likely open soon on the proposed Portuguese merger, but it will be a lengthy and thorny process, more drawn out than Spain’s Caixabank’s bid that took four months before it was withdrawn on Thursday.